WebBluetoothCG/web-bluetooth/data-filters-explainer.md

 Filtering by device name or prefix may not work for some hardware developers as their users rename their devices.
-In addition, most of their advertised services are custom, thus needings 128-bit UUIDs.
+In addition, most of their advertised services are custom, thus needing 128-bit UUIDs.
 Advertising 128-bit UUIDs will occupy space for important data they want to advertise.
 Hence, being able to filter on manufacturer specific data such as the company identifier will help.